pratibhaJ2019/cloud-quickstart-projects/README.md

 * Ansible
 * Terraform

-### Shell Variables
+### Global Shell Variables
-And these are all tweakable, obviously, but I use my shell `rc` files to export the following variables, which should all be fairly self-explanatory.
+And these are all tweakable, obviously, but I use my shell `rc` files to export the following variables into my shell environment generally, which should all be fairly self-explanatory.

 #### AWS
 * `AWS_ACCESS_KEY_ID`